pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.md

     0.700 MENU_UNKNOWN_LINES: RESPONSE MenuUknownLine_0x05: LineNum=2  DATA=RX: 09 05 02 01 00 00 00 07 00 00 00 00 00 00 00 00
     0.760 MENU_UNKNOWN_LINES: CALL DSM_getNextUknownLine_0x05(LastLine=2)

-Example when it will not be able to load the menu (gets stuck in line 0).
-After nor advancing on the lines, it will show in the UI as `"Unable to load menu lines"`

-    0.280 MENU_LINES: SEND DSM_getFirstMenuLine(MenuId=0x1022)
-    0.400 MENU_LINES: RESPONSE MenuUknownLine_0x05: LineNum=0  DATA=RX: 09 05 00 01 00 00 00 07 00 00 00 00 00 00 00 00
-    0.460 MENU_UNKNOWN_LINES: CALL DSM_getNextUknownLine_0x05(LastLine=0)
-    0.550 MENU_UNKNOWN_LINES: RESPONSE MenuUknownLine_0x05: LineNum=0  DATA=RX: 09 05 00 01 00 00 00 07 00 00 00 00 00 00 00 00
-    0.600 MENU_UNKNOWN_LINES: CALL DSM_getNextUknownLine_0x05(LastLine=0)
-    0.700 MENU_UNKNOWN_LINES: RESPONSE MenuUknownLine_0x05: LineNum=0  DATA=RX: 09 05 02 00 00 00 00 07 00 00 00 00 00 00 00 00
-    0.760 MENU_UNKNOWN_LINES: CALL DSM_getNextUknownLine_0x05(LastLine=0)

 # Validation of data by the RX

 When you change a value in the GUI, the RX validates that the value is valid.
-For example, I ran into a case where trying to set Aux2 or Aux3 for flight mode, but the RX was correcting it to Aux1.. the RX only was allowing Gear or Aux1 (AR631/AR637).
+For example, I ran into a case where trying to set Aux2 or Aux3 for flight mode, but the RX was correcting it back to Aux1.. the RX only was allowing Gear or Aux1 (AR631/AR637).. in this case, toggle the Switch while editing it on the screen.

 If you go to the logs, you can see that the RX was correcting the value: